djtooke/CV/README.md

 ## Programming experience

 **Hive Learning**
-*Junior Software Engineer, July 2018 - Present*
+*Junior Software Engineer, July 2018 - September 2019 (1 year 2 months)*

-At Hive we’ve recently undertaken a complete rewrite of our app in a brand new stack, with an event-driven microservice architecture and a frontend in React Native.
+I have most recently been working as a software engineer developing backend services for Hive Learning.
+We've been preparing to roll out Version 4.0 of our app, which is a complete rewrite of the app in a brand new stack, with an event-driven microservice architecture and a frontend in React Native.
 As such I've been involved in a very exciting and hands-on period of writing a number of features of the app from scratch.
 My experience with the stack has included:

 - Writing and testing backend services in Python, with tests written using its built-in Unittest library
+- Collaborating on design and specification of new features to give maximum value to users
-- Creating APIs to be hosted in Kubernetes/docker containers or AWS Lambda, with documentation and validation through Swagger and API Gateway.
+- Creating APIs to be hosted in Kubernetes/docker containers or AWS, with documentation and validation through Swagger and API Gateway.
 These have communicated variously with internal and external APIs and used a number of different open source libraries.
 - Publishing and reacting to events in a fully event-driven architecture
-- Relational database access, with object wrapping in Python (SQLAlchemy)
+- Storing and retrieving items from databases, with object wrapping in Python (SQLAlchemy)
-- Indexing and querying items in Elasticsearch for our app's search engine
+- Indexing and retrieving items in Elasticsearch for our app's search engine
-- Collaborating on design and specification of new features to give maximum value to users
-- Documenting code in Readme files and Docstrings
-- Working with AWS Specifications and permissions for different services
+- Setting up microservices to use niche AWS services such as Transcribe and Translate, setting permissions via IAM roles for each service, and manipulating Terraform files to make necessary infrastructure changes
-- Implementing multithreading and multiprocessing where appropriate
+- Implementing multithreading and multiprocessing as most appropriate to optimise performance

 **Makers**
-*Student, March 2018 - June 2018*
+*Student, March 2018 - June 2018 (3 months)*

 Makers is an intense, highly selective 12-week coding bootcamp in Shoreditch, London.
 I greatly enjoyed my time here and graduated in June 2018.
 Aspects of the curriculum included: